TheDomcio/WonderfulPolishLanguage/README.md

 ### Dictionaries and etc. (Słowniki itp.)

 - [Słownik języka polskiego](https://sjp.pl) - very good Polish dictionary, contains a lot of definitions.
 - [Wielki słownik języka polskiego](https://www.wsjp.pl) - a [great - huge] Polish dictionary, also contains a lot of definitions.
-It  contains conigencies, different varieties, phraseologies, etc.
+It  contains different varieties, phraseologies, etc.
 - [Słownik języka polskiego PWN](https://sjp.pwn.pl) - Another noteworthy dictionary, which also contains interesting features, such as [Puzzle](https://sjp.pwn.pl/puzzle), where you can test your knowledge of words and have some fun.
 - [Wikisłownik](https://pl.wiktionary.org/wiki/Wikis%C5%82ownik:Strona_g%C5%82%C3%B3wna) - Polish version of the [Wiktionary](https://www.wiktionary.org).
 This allows you to immediately compare a given word with its translations in other languages, and you are also able to see what synonyms, anonyms, etymologies etc. it has.
 - [Korpusowy Polskiego Słownik Języka Migowego](https://www.slownikpjm.uw.edu.pl/page/opjm) - Polish Sign Language Dictionary.
 If you are a deaf person or want to communicate with such, this is something for you.
 (Some people might consider deaf to be a politically incorrect term but it's actually not - [that's what community itself calls themselves](https://www.nad.org/resources/american-sign-language/community-and-culture-frequently-asked-questions) and [polish explanation of use](https://sjp.pwn.pl/poradnia/haslo/glusi-i-gluchoniemi;3424.html))